-This anti-bullying policy is the governors' responsibility, and they review its effectiveness annually.
-They do this by examining the schools anti-bullying logbook, where incidents of bullying are recorded, and by discussion with the head teacher.
+This anti-bullying policy is the governors' responsibility, and they review its effectiveness.
+They do this by examining the school's logbook, where incidents of bullying are recorded, and by discussion with the head teacher.
 They look out in particular for bullying incidents that involve the protected characteristics outlined above.
 They will monitor parents' feelings with regard to how the school deals with bullying and harassment.